mcd500/ta-ref/docs/preparation.md

 ```

 # SGX (Intel NUC)

 Intel(R) Software Guard Extensions (Intel(R) SGX) is an Intel technology for application developers
 who is seeking to protect selected code and data from disclosure or modification.
 For more details check,
 - https://github.com/intel/linux-sgx/blob/master/README.md

+## System Requirements

-## List of machines which are confirmed to work
+### List of machines which are confirmed to work
+Following are the the Intel NUC device which has been tested to make sure the ta-ref sdk worked fine.

 1. Intel NUC7PJYH	- 	Intel(R) Celeron(R) J4005 CPU @ 2.00GHz
 2. Intel NUC7PJYH	- 	Intel(R) Pentium(R) Silver J5005 CPU @ 1.50GHz
 3. Intel NUC9VXQNX	-	Intel(R) Xeon(R) E-2286M CPU @ 2.40GHz (Partially working)

-## BIOS Versions which are failed or scucceeded in IAS Test
+### BIOS Versions which are failed or scucceeded in IAS Test
 1. BIOS Version JYGLKCPX.86A.0050.2019.0418.1441 - IAS Test was Failed
 2. BIOS Version JYGLKCPX.86A.0053.2019.1015.1510 - IAS Test was Failed
 3. BIOS Version JYGLKCPX.86A.0057.2020.1020.1637 - IAS Test was Success